 The coronavirus (COVID-19) outbreak completely upended life in the U.S. With this national emergency limiting many people's ability to work and earn a paycheck, you might be among the thousands who found it difficult or impossible to keep up with mortgage payments.
 The good news is that most people won't face the prospect of losing their home soon, thanks to borrower protections that are in place until 2022.

 Also, if you have an FHA-insured loan, you're most likely eligible for a payment suspension or reduction through what's called a "CARES Act" (or "COVID-19") forbearance.
 And after your forbearance ends, you'll also have access to a number of loss mitigation alternatives through FHA's "waterfall" process (described below).
-When the forbearance period ends, you might be able to reduce or adjust your mortgage payments permanently through a special loan modification program.

 Under the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act, homeowners with federally backed mortgage loans, including those with FHA-insured loans, regardless of delinquency status, are eligible for a forbearance.
 You must request the forbearance before September 30, 2021.
-The forbearance period will last up to 180 days and can be extended up to 180 additional days, longer in some cases.
+The forbearance period will last up to 180 days and can generally be extended up to 180 additional days, longer in some cases.
 But you can only get a six-month forbearance if your initial request is made between July 1, 2021, and September 30, 2021.

 The right to get this kind of forbearance applies to mortgage loans secured by a first or subordinate lien on residential real property, including individual units of condominiums and cooperatives, designed principally for the occupancy of from one to four families.